marmelab/react-admin/docs/CreateEdit.md

 ## The `<Create>` and `<Edit>` components

-The `<Create>` and `<Edit>` components render the page title and actions, and fetch the record from the REST API.
+The `<Create>` and `<Edit>` components render the page title and actions, and fetch the record from the data provider.
 They are not responsible for rendering the actual form - that's the job of their child component (usually `<SimpleForm>`), to which they pass the `record` as prop.

 Here are all the props accepted by the `<Create>` and `<Edit>` components: